 You are here

-She developed her leadership skills through Spertus Institute's Master of Arts in Jewish Professional Studies (MAJPS) program, a unique graduate program that meets the needs of students and their careers through its core curriculum, concentration areas, and individualized learning components including mentoring and an applied final project.
+Lynnley Rothenberg (above) works for the iCenter for Israel Education.
+Through Spertus Institute's Master of Arts in Jewish Professional Studies (MAJPS) program, she is learning to take strategic risks, work with diverse constituents, and cultivate her own leadership style.
+This unique graduate program meets the needs of working students through its core curriculum, concentration areas, and individualized learning components — including a two-year-long professional mentorship and an applied final project.

 Students in the MAJPS program learn to: